docker/compose/BUILDING.md

 To create a new release:
 * Check that the CI is green on the main branch for the commit you want to release
-* Run the release Github Actions workflow with a tag of form vx.y.z following existing tags.
+* Run the release GitHub Actions workflow with a tag of form vx.y.z following existing tags.

 This will automatically create a new tag, release and make binaries for Windows, macOS, and Linux available for download on the